-Summary: Although Howard Brinton was one of the major theologians and educators of 20th century Quakerism, his contributions to Quaker thought have not been critically evaluated in part because of Quaker aversion to theologizing.
+Summary: Although Howard Brinton was one of the major theologians and educators of 20the century Quakerism, his contributions to Quaker thought have not been critically evaluated in part because of Quaker aversion to theologizing.
 This paper surveys the development of Brinton’s life as a Quaker educator/theologian, focusing particularly on his classic work Friends for 300 Years.
-I argue that Brinton was influenced by Barclay’s Apology and was writing a defense of what he considered “real Quakerism”—unprogrammed worship, and what he saw as the authentic theology of Fox and Barclay, updated in modern language for modern times.
+I argue that Brinton was influenced by Barclay’s Apology and was writing a defense of what he considered “real Quakerism”—unprogrammed worship, and what he saw the authentic theology of Fox and Barclay, updated in modern language for modern times.
 Brinton’s concern for theology was broadened and deepened by his participation in the World Council of Churches, which made him (and other Friends) keenly aware of the contemporary theological thought, particularly that of Karl Barth and Reinhold Neibuhr.
-Finally, Brinton was interested in and supportive of the revival of interest in Quaker theology that took place in the 1950s, particularly the formation the Quaker Theological Discussion Group, which was started in 1957 to raise awareness of theology among Quakers and to help foster constructive dialogue among different branches of Quakerism.
-Finally, I conclude that while most liberal Quakers are “theologically illiterate” as well as averse to theologizing, Brinton himself was keenly interested in a theological approach that was grounded in spiritual experience and provided a cogent intellectual framework for the modern liberal Quaker faith and practice.
+Finally, Brinton was interested in and supportive of revival of interest in Quaker that took place in the 1950s, particularly the formation the Quaker Theological Discussion Group, which was started in 1957 to raise awareness of theology among Quakers and to help foster constructive dialogue among different branches of Quakerism.
+Finally, I conclude that most liberal Quakers are “theologically illiterate” as well as averse to theologizing, but that Brinton himself was keenly interested in a theological approach that was grounded in spiritual experience and provided a cogent intellectual framework for modern liberal Quaker theology.

 A critical understanding of 20th century Quaker theology would be incomplete without assessing the contribution of Howard Brinton, whose works helped create the theological framework for modern liberal Quakerism.
 Given the importance and stature of the Brintons, I felt some trepidation about undertaking the daunting task of writing the first book-length biography about them.
-Fortunately, I had access to Howard Brinton's unpublished autobigraphy, dictated to Yuki Brinton a year before his death in 1973, as well as to the Brinton archives at Haverford College and to his family and friends, who have been very supportive.
+Fortunately, I had access to Howard Brinton's unpublished autobiography, dictated to Yuki Brinton a year before his death in 1973, as well as to the Brinton archives at Haverford College and to his family and friends, who have been very supportive.
 But the lack of secondary material about the Brintons has made my scholarly efforts extremely challenging.
 As Ben Pink Dandelion, director of Woodbrooke, has observed, Quakerism, and particular 20th century Quaker theology, is “vastly under-researched.”

 Ironically, Brinton, one of the most important Quaker theologians of the 20th century, was never trained as a theologian.
 When he did his undergraduate work at Haverford College, he majored in mathematics and physics.
 But he did feel drawn to religion and philosophy.
 The teacher at Haverford who exerted the most influence on his young impressionable mind was Rufus Jones.
 It was Jones who led Brinton to pursue his interest in philosophy and to study the works of the German mystic Jacob Boehme (the subject of Brinton's doctoral dissertation).
 With Jones' encouragement, Brinton went on to earn a degree in philosophy at Harvard University, where he studied with such giants as William James, George Santayana and Josiah Royce.
 But during the first twenty years of his teaching career, Brinton taught math and physics, albeit with many references to religion and philosophy.
 As one of his students at Earlham noted, Brinton had a unique approach to teaching physics: “Howard enriched his discussion of Newton’s laws, Faraday’s discoveries, and the predictions of Einstein by making cross references to philosophers and theologians and their concepts.”